Best Riding Lawn Mowers for Small Yards

 Riding Mowers vs. Push Mowers

 For traditional push mowers, riding mowers are most often going to be the superior choice.
 Push mowers are at their best when you need a tight turning circle or you have to deal with a steep slope.
-For most people, the amount of manual labor required from a push mower simply isn't worth the cost difference between that and a riding mower.
+When evaluating push versus riding mowers, consider factors like yard size, physical demands, and time investment alongside the cost difference to determine which option best serves your specific lawn care goals.

 There's another great reason to use riding mowers for small yards: They're much more efficient.
 Push mowers can only run as fast as the operator using them; riding mowers can go as fast as the engine allows, regardless of the operator[7].